-The Statement of Net Cost (SNC) presents the net cost of (income from) operations for the OFS under the strategic goal to promote domestic economic growth and stability while continuing reforms of the financial system.
+The Statement of Net Cost (SNC) presents the net cost of operations for the OFS under the strategic goal to promote domestic economic growth and stability while continuing reforms of the financial system.
 The OFS has determined that all initiatives and programs under the TARP fall within this strategic goal.
 The OFS SNC reports the annual accumulated full cost of the TARP's output, including both direct and indirect costs of the program services and output identifiable to TARP, in accordance with SFFAS No. 4, Managerial Cost Accounting Concepts and Standards.

+The OFS SNC for fiscal year 2016 includes \$17 million of intragovernmental costs relating to interest expense on borrowings from the Fiscal Service and \$1 million intragovernmental revenues relating to interest income on financing account balances.
 The OFS SNC for fiscal year 2015 includes \$30 million of intragovernmental costs relating to interest expense on borrowings from the Fiscal Service and \$5 million in intragovernmental revenues relating to interest income on financing account balances.
-The OFS SNC for fiscal year 2014 includes \$218 million of intragovernmental costs relating to interest expense on borrowings from the Fiscal Service and \$29 million intragovernmental revenues relating to interest income on financing account balances.

 Subsidy allowance amortization on the SNC is the difference between interest income on financing fund account balances, dividends and interest income on equity investments and FHA-Refinance programs from TARP participants, and interest expense on borrowings from the Fiscal Service.
 The subsidy allowance account is used to present the equity investments at the estimated net present value of future cash flows.
-The OFS SNC includes \$3 million and \$56 million of subsidy allowance amortization for fiscal years 2015 and 2014, respectively.
+The OFS SNC includes \$7 million and \$3 million of subsidy allowance amortization for fiscal years 2016 and 2015, respectively.